UniversalDependencies/docs/_it-dep/root.md

 shortdef: 'root'
 ---

-The root grammatical relation points to the root of the sentence, so there's only one root for each sentence. \n In Italian the root is usually a verbal predicate, unless we are analysing a nominal phrase, where the root is a noun.
+The root grammatical relation points to the root of the sentence, so there's only one root for each sentence.
+In Italian the root is usually a verbal predicate, unless we are analysing a nominal phrase, where the root is a noun.

 ~~~ sdparse
 ROOT Alcune chiamate partirono/VERB da il Quirinale .